Joker2770/Z2I/README.md

 ## Human play with AI (inference)

-1. Run `pbrain-Z2I`, for example in Linux:
+1. Run `pbrain-Z2I`, for example on Linux:

 ```shell
 ./pbrain-Z2I